 - obtaining legal advice or establishing, exercising or defending legal rights.

 If you or the organisation that you represent becomes a client of CIS or is one of our professional contacts, we may use your personal data to invite you to hospitality events or other selected events for clients/ contacts and/or to send you information that we think may be of interest to you or your organisation.
 It is within our legitimate interests as an insurance intermediary to use your information in this way.

 You will be given an opportunity to let us know if you do not wish to receive direct marketing materials and communications from us either at the time you provide your details to us and/or within each such communication.

 If you change your mind about being contacted by us in the future, change your contact details, or if any information that we hold about you is inaccurate or out-of-date, please contact us so that we can update your details.> Back to top

 Transfers of your personal data outside the UK

-In the course of processing your personal data, or disclosing it to the recipients referred to above, we may transfer it to countries which are outside the European Economic Area (EEA), for example, in order to handle travel insurance claims and provide emergency medical assistance services when you are abroad.
+In the course of processing your personal data, or disclosing it to the recipients referred to above, we may transfer it to countries which are outside the United Kingdom (UK), for example, in order to handle travel insurance claims and provide emergency medical assistance services when you are abroad.

-Some countries outside the EEA may not have laws which provide the same level of protection to your personal data as countries inside the EEA.
+Some countries outside the UK may not have laws which provide the same level of protection to your personal data as the UK.
 In such cases we will take steps to ensure that the transfers comply with the GDPR and that your personal data is appropriately protected.> Back to top